Login

 Trees will obscure part of your horizon but otherwise you should be able to see the Northern Lights.

 Generally there is little to no wind in Fairbanks during aurora viewing months.
 This is great because it means you have little to worry about from wind chill.
 However, it does get cold.
 Temperatures at night can dip to -25 deg F but usually are higher than that.
 You should prepare clothing for worst case conditions and layer so you can add/remove layers to assist with your comfort.
-There is now a yurt at the viewing area where you can get a bit warmer rather than hike back and forth up to the lodge.
-There is no bathroom in the yurt so if you need one, you will need to go back to your room.

 Shoes: snow boots are a must as there is almost always snow on the ground that could be 1 to 2 feet deep